dxx-rebirth/dxx-rebirth/d2x-rebirth/README.txt

 3. Multiplayer:
 ===============

-   D2X-Rebirth supports Multiplayer over UDP/IP.
+   DXX-Rebirth supports Multiplayer over UDP/IP.
    Using UDP/IP works over LAN and Internet.
 By default, each game communicates over UDP-Port 42424.
-This can be changed via the menus while creating a game and manually join a game, command-line argument or D2X.INI.
-To successfully host a game online, make sure UDP-Port 42424 (or otherwise if specified correctly) is opened on your Router/Firewall.
-Clients do not need to open any ports.
+This can be changed via the menus, command-line argument or .ini files.
+To successfully host a game online, make sure UDP-Port 42424 (or whatever port you specified) is opened on your Router/Firewall.
+Clients do not need to open any ports to join a game.
-   The game also supports IPv6 if built in while compiling and should be backwards compatible to IPv4 builds as good as possible.

 4. Legal stuff: